kevindudeja/Inshorts-SMS-Bot/README.md

 PART 2 - Getting data from Inshorts npm package and saving it in a text file

 Reference
- - Follow this playlist to learn how to use API's and creating a BOT - https://www.youtube.com/watch?v=s70-Vsud9Vk&list=PLRqwX-V7Uu6atTSxoRiVnSuOn6JHnq2yV
+ - Follow this playlist to learn how to use API's, JSON file, NPM and creating a BOT - https://www.youtube.com/watch?v=s70-Vsud9Vk&list=PLRqwX-V7Uu6atTSxoRiVnSuOn6JHnq2yV

 Packages Required
  - Install npm for installing NodeJS packages